 More than 600 attendees listened to presentations about the goals and objectives of INVEST South/West, then interfaced with dozens of public agencies about opportunities to improve the community.
 A summary of the event, including an overview of Humboldt Park comments and feedback, is available at right.

-In spring 2020, the City formed the Humboldt Park Neighborhood Roundtable.
-Consisting of representatives from city agencies, aldermanic offices neighborhood organizations, small businesses and resident groups, the roundtable seeks to advance local goals through a broad, cross-disciplinary approach that leverages the insights, wisdom, creativity and resources of local stakeholders.
+In spring 2020, the City formed the Humboldt Park North Avenue Neighborhood Roundtable and the Humboldt Park Chicago Avenue Neighborhood Roundtable.
+Consisting of representatives from city agencies, aldermanic offices neighborhood organizations, small businesses and resident groups, the roundtable groups seek to advance local goals through a broad, cross-disciplinary approach that leverages the insights, wisdom, creativity and resources of local stakeholders.

-Questions on the roundtable can be directed to DPD@cityofchicago.org.
+Questions on the roundtables can be directed to DPD@cityofchicago.org.